 How Do I Know If A Fitness Niche Is Saturated?

-The simple answer here is to effectively and thoroughly research the fitness niche you’re planning on entering, and finding the trainers and services in your area that are part of that niche.
+The simple answer here is to effectively and thoroughly research the fitness niche you’re planning on entering and find the trainers and services in your area that are part of that niche.

 While this may seem like a simple tip, Google Maps is actually a powerful tool that can help you determine the competitors in your local area.
 Simply searching for “personal trainers near me” shows you the local map, as well as where they’re based.